-The use of a thermal camera alone will not find termites in all situations, it's a combination of using all the available tools and experience that provides our customers with an advantage when engaging TPC.
+The use of a thermal camera alone will not find termites in all situations, it's a combination of using all the available tools and the inspectors experience that provides our customers with an advantage when engaging TPC.
 As a result, we have saved thousands of property owners by finding Termites early.

 Our licensed Termite inspectors will inspect for live Termites, Termite Damage and workings.
 Did you know, we also check and comment on situations that attract termites;

 - Wood Rot (Wood Decay Fungi)